|Parking at the Cinema 21|

 Jonathan Avery Chief Administrative Officer Legacy Good Samaritan Medical Center

 The theatre is located on NW 21st Ave at Hoyt Street.
-If you are coming within the city, NW Glisan (one-way) to 21st Ave, then make a right, is a common way to get there (though it's unlikely you could part right in front of the theatre).
+If you are coming within the city, NW Glisan (one-way) to 21st Ave, then make a right, is a common way to get there.
 W. Burnside to 21st Ave is another way to get there.
 (If you aren't familiar with this part of town, it might be helpful to note that the streets in NW Portland are organized in alphabetical order.)

 From the freeways: From I-405 (north or south), take the Everett Street exit.
 You'll want to pickup Glisan Street (one-way street).
 From I-405 North, you simply go straight at the first stoplight and turn left at the next light (Glisan).
 From I-405 South, you actually have to make a 360 degree turn bearing to your left to get onto Glisan from the Everett Exit (there's a sign).
 Once you get on Glisan, go about six blocks to NW 21st Ave, then turn right.
 The Cinema 21 is 1 1/2 block up on your right.